 Before the Web

 Long before the internet became the cornerstone of modern commerce and communication, the process of planning a travel excursion was much more complicated and opaque.
 It was an onerous task, fraught with perils and replete with physical documents.
 Only the most intrepid adventure seeker could make all their own arrangements.
 In those times of decentralized information and paper archives, the travel agent reigned supreme.

 Travel agents were the lynchpin of the travel experience.
-Possessed of an encyclopedic knowledge of destinations, airlines, hotels, and tour operators, these middlemen pulled together the disparate and disconnected threads necessary to weave a perfect vacation.
-Agents survived on the commissions paid by hotels and airlines, taking a cut of each booking that passed through their hands.
+Possessed of an encyclopedic knowledge of destinations, airlines, lodging providers, and tour operators, these middlemen pulled together the disparate and disconnected threads necessary to weave a perfect vacation.
+Agents survived on the commissions paid by lodging providers and airlines, taking a cut of each booking that passed through their hands.
 In exchange, they helped travelers locate and secure all the services necessary to carry off a successful trip.

 That is why travel agents were so popular.
 Anyone who was serious about booking a vacation used one.
 No matter what stage of vacation planning the client was in, a travel agent could provide reputable and expert advice to realize the perfect trip, not to mention take care of the legwork necessary to make reservations and bookings.
 And boy did there used to be more legwork!

 No matter who was making the bookings, travel used to require a lot more actual paperwork.
-Nobody had to suffer through more forms, ledgers, and receipts than the hotel itself.
+Nobody had to suffer through more forms, ledgers, and receipts than the lodging providers.

 Ye Olde Hotelier

 Lodging providers have it pretty easy these days.
 Computerized records, automated communication, central reservations offices, variable room rates, etc. There is still plenty of work to go around, but computers and digitization have completely changed the face of lodging operations in the space of a decade or two.